AmSaleh21/TicTacToe-Network_Game/README.md

 ### Prerequisites

-project was built under [NetBeans 8.2](https://netbeans-ide.informer.com/8.2/), though any ide can be used MySql or xamp for the database
+  -project was built under [NetBeans 8.2](https://netbeans-ide.informer.com/8.2/), though any ide can be used

+  -[MySQL](https://dev.mysql.com/) or xamp for the database

 ### Installation